LeongWZ/smart-crm/README.md

     - If the organizer configured this webinar for live custom streaming, a browser window opens that shows the progress as Zoom prepares the livestream of your webinar.
     - If the organizer did not set up this webinar for live custom streaming, you must enter the values provided in the configuration details.

 6. Once streaming has started, the bot will be able to receive audio.
 Move over to lark to begin interacting with the bot.

+## Backend
+Readme for backend server can be found on <https://github.com/LeongWZ/smart-crm-backend>